Syd'Quan Thompson: Denver Broncos

-Thompson was drafted in the seventh round of the 2010 NFL Draft by the Broncos as the 225th overall selection.
+Thompson was selected in the seventh round of the 2010 NFL draft by the Broncos as the 225th overall selection.
 He recorded his first NFL interception against the New York Jets on October 17, 2010.
 On September 2, 2011, during the Broncos' last preseason game at the Arizona Cardinals, Thompson suffered a ruptured Achilles tendon, and missed the entire 2011 season.
 Thompson was released from the Denver Broncos roster during the roster cuts before the 2012 regular season.

 San Jose SaberCats

 Thompson was assigned to the San Jose SaberCats, of the Arena Football League, on November 1, 2013.

 Orlando Predators

 On February 3, 2014, Thompson was traded, along with Quentin Sims and Andre Freeman, to the Orlando Predators for Simeon Castille.

 Los Angeles Kiss

 On February 6, 2014, Thompson was traded, along with Matt Spanos, to the Los Angeles Kiss.

+Coaching career

+In 2022, Thompson was named co-head coach of his alma mater, Grant Union High School in Sacramento, California, alongside Carl Reed.
+Thompson and Reed led the Pacers on a turnaround from an 0–9 2021 season, culminating in winning the California Interscholastic Federation (CIF) Division 3-AA championship.
+The championship was Grant's second in program history.

+After losing the Division 2-AA championship game in 2023, Thompson, Reed, and the Pacers won the 2024 Division 2-AA title for their second state triumph in three years.

 Personal life

 Thompson's younger brother Shaq was one of the most touted recruits of the class of 2012.
 He committed to California on March 6, 2011, but a week later, he re-opened his recruitment.
 On January 7, 2012, he re-committed to California, but re-opened his commitment once again.
 On January 30, he committed to the University of Washington.
-He was drafted in the 2015 NFL Draft by the Carolina Panthers.
+Shaq was selected in the first round of the 2015 NFL draft by the Carolina Panthers.